RockySheoran/RockySheoran/README.md

 - 🎓 I'm a Student and Web Developer.
 - 🔭 I’m currently working on Web Development and DSA.
-- 🌱 I’m currently learning DevOps.
+- 🌱 I’m currently learning Backand and database.
 - 👯 I’m looking to collaborate with open source enthusiasts and developers.
-- 🥅 2024 Goals: Learn DevOps, Nextjs And strengthen DSA.
+- 🥅 2024 Goals: Learn DevOps, Nextjs,mongoDB And strengthen DSA.

 <br>